Welcome to today's edition of the Rush 24-7 podcast.

 Mexico will provide electricity to Texas to help the state weather an ice storm that has forced rolling blackouts.

-So now we have to we have to thank Mexico.
+So we have to thank Mexico.

-I get rolling blackouts in some areas, some areas without power for eight hours or more schools are closed for the third straight day.
+They got rolling blackouts in some areas, some areas without power for eight hours or more.

 As I said, a lot of businesses can't open because of the power problems.